matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 ## Step 1: See the Landscape

-First, we have to stop guessing.
+First, we stop guessing.
 You cannot fix an ecosystem you do not fully understand.
 To see this more clearly, we use [**Wardley Mapping**](https://en.wikipedia.org/wiki/Wardley_map).

 Created by Simon Wardley, this is a visual strategic tool that plots the components of your system on two axes: how visible they are to the end user (the Value Chain), and how mature they are (Evolution: from Genesis to Custom Built, Product, and finally Commodity).
 We use this because it forces us to stop treating all technology as equal.
 It exposes exactly where we are wasting expensive engineering time building things we should simply be renting or consuming.

-To do this, we put our citizen at the top and map the immediate things they need just below them, drilling down into the underlying systems and plotting them left-to-right based on maturity.
+To do this, we put our citizens at the top and map the immediate things they need just below them, drilling down into the underlying systems and plotting them left-to-right based on maturity.

 This map forces a crucial decision.
-It reveals we are wasting engineering talent maintaining bespoke identity, payment, and notification systems.
+It reveals we are wasting engineering talent supporting bespoke identity, payment, and notification systems.
 The immediate strategic move is to sever those ties and consume standard Government-as-a-Platform (GaaP) commodities.
 By integrating with GOV.UK [One Login](https://www.sign-in.service.gov.uk/), [Pay](https://www.payments.service.gov.uk/), and [Notify](https://www.notifications.service.gov.uk/), we instantly shrink the footprint of the legacy core.

 ## Step 2: Find the Seams